Do you want to know what is an email subdomain and why you should be using one?

 Scroll down to the Mail section and click on Launch Setup Wizard.

-This will launch the setup wizard which lets you easily connect WP Mail SMTP with your desired mailer service like SparkPost.
+This will launch the Setup Wizard, which lets you easily connect WP Mail SMTP with your desired mailer service like SendLayer.

-In the next screen, you’ll see all of WP Mail SMTP supported mailers.
-Select SparkPost from the list and click on Save and Continue.
+On the next screen, you’ll see all of WP Mail SMTP’s supported mailers.
+Select SendLayer from the list and click on Save and Continue.

-Now, you’re going to need the API key that you grabbed earlier from SparkPost.
-Copy and paste the key in the API Key field.
-Then, select your Region, From Name, and From Email.
+Now, you’re going to need the API key that you grabbed earlier from your SendLayer dashboard.
+Copy and paste the key into the API Key field.

+Additionally, you’ll need to enter your From Name and From Email here.
 Your From Name is displayed to recipients when messages are sent from your email.
-As for your From Email, make sure to use an email address at the same subdomain that you added to SparkPost earlier.
+As for your From Email, make sure to use an email address at the same domain that you authorized with SendLayer earlier.

 When you’re done, click on Save and Continue.